21 Bogota Travel Tips to Know Before Your First Trip

 20. Download Maps.me or Offline Google Maps

-Cell data is affordable (Claro SIM: 10,000 COP for a tourist plan), but having offline maps is smart for navigating La Candelaria's grid and finding TransMilenio stations.
+Cell data is affordable (Claro SIM: 10,000 COP for a tourist plan), but offline maps are the smart play for navigating La Candelaria's grid and finding TransMilenio stations.

 21. The Airport Is Better Than You'd Expect